 This course will prepare a minister to have greater understanding, compassion and tools to assist church members who struggle with life and mental health problems.

-This In-Ministry course is designed to be a course which emphasizes the practical aspects of Homiletics, including sermon construction and sermon delivery.
+This course is designed to be a course that emphasizes the practical aspects of Homiletics, including sermon construction, scheduling one’s time, and sermon delivery.

 This course will focus on the work of day to day ministry.
 Strategies for success in relationships, negotiation, time-management, scheduling, and staff/elder relations will be addressed.